Pi4J/pi4j-template-javafx/README.md

 This application is to be used as a template for one's own applications.
 This includes the existing test cases.

 You should first get to know and understand the example.
-For your own applications you should then copy the the `TemplateApp` and modify it for your project, however without violating the rules of the MVC concept, which is described below.
+For your own applications you should then copy the `TemplateApp` and modify it for your project, however without violating the rules of the MVC concept, which is described below.

 To start:
 - Set `launcher.class` in `pom.xml`: